-After the main analyses secondary analysis will be conducted for EAL pupils taking GCSE science subjects.
-A sensitivity analysis will be conducted that uses an implementation fidelity rating derived from the process evaluation instead of the treatment allocation variable and dosage (ie when the teachers were trained).
-The implementation fidelity rating will be developed during the pilot year by the evaluation team with the development team.
-It is intended to be derived from the routine monitoring information collected by the Delivery Centres and programme developers to reduce data collection requirements and will include; attendance at training, completion of CPD requirements, level and nature of support received from Delivery Centres.
-It will be confirmed after the decision to proceed to main trial has been decided (April 2017).
+After the main analyses secondary analysis will be conducted for EAL pupils taking History GCSE.
+A sensitivity analysis will be conducted that uses an implementation fidelity rating derived attendance at training as a proxy measure.
+This will be derived from the routine monitoring information collected by the Delivery Centres and programme developers to reduce data collection requirements.